Upgrade to macOS Sonoma

 macOS 13 Ventura

-Introduced at WWDC 2022, macOS Ventura is the newest version of macOS, the operating system that runs on the Mac. macOS Ventura is a significant update that introduces a new multitasking experience, overhauls multiple apps, and adds updated capabilities across the platform.
+Introduced at WWDC 2022, macOS Ventura is the current version of macOS, the operating system that runs on the Mac. macOS Ventura is a significant update that introduces a new multitasking experience, overhauls multiple apps, and adds updated capabilities across the platform.

 With Stage Manager, Mac users have an all-new way of focusing on a task while leaving other apps at the ready.
 Stage Manager puts your main app front and center on the desktop, and tucks your other apps at the side for quick access when they're needed.
 Apps and windows can be grouped together, so you can set up your desktop in the right way for your workflow.
 Stage Manager integrates with both Mission Control and Spaces, and it's simple to click right back over to the desktop.